Stuck in Kabul

 0700 Incident is declared over.

 What was all the firing The Bot was hearing coming from?
 I originally thought it was undisciplined fire from Afghan Security Forces who were shooting at ghosts, as there was only one spot in the city with active shooters.
 Turns out I was wrong.
 Most of the shooting The Bot was hearing came from the ISAF Headquarters where the Macedonian guard force joined by Americans from the HQ staff started shooting at a building 1000 meters away with AK 47′s (Macedonians) and M4 rifles (Americans).
-What they thought they were doing and where all those rounds impacted is a mystery to me.
+What they thought they were doing and where all those rounds landed is a mystery to me but the private girls school that is 600 meters out from ISAF HQ would be a good guess.
 I can guarantee that none of them came close to hitting the 6 gunmen who were outside the effective range of ISAF battle rifles.
-Apparently the shooting from the ISAF HQ lasted over two hours and only stopped when they ran out of ammo (there is no ammo storage/issue point at the ISAF HQ base.)
-There is already a YouTube video of this posted on line but I can’t access it on the system I’m on and have not seen it myself.

 The subsequent assassination of former President Burhanuddin Rabbani is something on which I’ll withhold comment.
 I knew Rabbani’s deceased son-in law very well and have no desire to share my opinions on this matter except for two: That was one well planned and executed operation that reveals a skill set we in the west no longer have.
 And seeing Ambassador Crocker accuse the Pakistani’s of collusion in the attack was a refreshingly honest public statement from a senior diplomat.